Pre-PT Frequently Asked Questions

 Generally, most physical therapy schools require one year of general biology, anatomy and physiology, general chemistry and physics designed for science majors.
 All courses should have laboratory components.

 Many schools also require statistics, psychology, sociology, exercise physiology, medical terminology and additional requirements may apply depending on the schools to which you plan to apply.
 Students should speak with a PPAC advisor and consult the admissions literature for the specific requirements at each school in which you are interested.

 Competitive pre-PT students also possess these important qualities: competitive metrics, strong personal attributes and have meaningful pre-PT and other professional experiences.
 Observation of PT's is also required.
-Visit this webpage for more information about these critical components of your application and meet often with a Pre-Professional advisor.
+Visit the PTCAS Directory for more information about these critical components of your application and meet often with a Pre-Professional advisor.